raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 In this app, there are a variety of options you can change to fully optimize your experience.

 - Change area: Edit your location area used for gathering weather data.
 This can be changed as many times as you wish.
+- Save recent areas: Choose how many location inputs are saved to disk for easy access.
 - Temperature: Choose between Celsius or Fahrenheit readings for temperature info.
 - Measurement: Choose between Metric or Imperial readings for measurement info.
 - Idle refresh rate: Decide how often the app will try to grab new weather data while idling.
 - Auto-lock %: When the console reaches this battery percentage, it will automatically lock after three minutes without input.
+- Time display: Whether clocks in the app should follow 24-hour or 12-hour time.
+"System" will force the app to respect your OS' clock setting.
 - Music: Toggles music in the Initialization screen.
 - Sound Effects: Toggles sound effects throughout the app.
 - Wallpaper: Choose the wallpaper that is displayed on the idle screen.